Living in the UK

-The UK is a safe and friendly place to live with a low crime rate and efficient emergency services.
-The extensive public transport network makes it easy for international students to travel around the country to experience the UK's rich history and cultural diversity.
-Lincoln is a friendly, vibrant and historic city in the county of Lincolnshire.
-It is located in central-eastern England in an area called the East Midlands.
-Other nearby cities include Nottingham and Leicester.
+The UK is a safe and friendly place to live.
+You will love living in a welcoming city, and using the extensive public transport network which makes it easy for international students to travel around the country and experience the UK's rich history and cultural diversity.

-With lots of different transportation available, it can be easy to travel across the UK and even abroad.
-It is easy to get to London, Nottingham, Sheffield, Leeds, Leicester and Hull from Lincoln.
+With lots of different types of transportation available, it is easy to travel from Lincoln to destinations across the UK and even abroad.

 Travel by Rail

-The UK has a nationwide rail network that connects towns, cities and rural areas.
-From Lincoln Central Station you can easily connect with rest of the UK.
+From Lincoln Central Station you can easily connect with rest of the UK for a fun day out.
 You can also travel by train to many destinations in Europe with Eurostar, a high-speed rail service connecting the UK to Europe.
-Trains depart from London St Pancras International – just over 2 hours from Lincoln by train.
+Eurostar departs from London St Pancras International – just over 2 hours from Lincoln by train.
 Student discounts are available for rail travel.

 Travel by Air

 There are multiple international airports throughout the UK, and many within easy reach of Lincoln: